Meaningful human control: actionable properties for AI system development

 \subsection{Property 1.
 The human-AI system has an explicit moral operational design domain (moral ODD) and the AI agent adheres to the boundaries of this domain}

+As the human-AI system has to be ``responsive to relevant human moral reasons'' (i.e., the tracking condition), we need to identify the relevant humans, their relevant (moral) reasons, and the circumstances in which these reasons are relevant.
+To this end, specifying the technical conditions in which the system is designed to operate is not sufficient.
+Designers should consider a larger design space, one that captures also the values and societal norms that must be considered and respected during both design and operation.

-Setting explicit operational boundaries for a system is a complex process that asks for building rich knowledge about the operating conditions within which a system may operate, and selecting the acceptable ones.
-In this regard, we relate to and expand the concept of operational design domain (ODD) which is often used in the context of automated driving, and refers to a set of contextual conditions under which a driving automation system is designed to function \cite{sae_taxonomy_2018}.
-ODD specifications typically include factors like road structure, road users, road obstacles and environmental conditions (material elements), as well as human-vehicle interactions and expected vehicle interactions with pedestrians (relational elements) \cite{czarnecki_operational_2018}.
+Building on the concept of operational design domain (ODD) which originates in the automotive domain~\cite{sae_taxonomy_2018}, we name this larger design space the \textit{moral operational design domain} (moral ODD).
+The concept of ODD is often used in the context of automated driving and refers to a set of contextual conditions under which a driving automation system is designed to function: outside of it a human driver is responsible.
+Specific contextual properties of the automotive ODD typically include factors like road structure, road users, road obstacles and environmental conditions (material elements), as well as human-vehicle interactions and expected vehicle interactions with pedestrians (relational elements) \cite{czarnecki_operational_2018}.